 Bend is not Los Angeles.

 Duh.
 A few random things that come to mind: There is no Soho House in Bend.
 The primary topic of conversation in Bend will never be the best rush-hour route from Santa Monica to the Hollywood Hills.
 In Bend, I will never again have to listen to actors bitch about casting calls and agents while trying to get my damn morning coffee in peace.
-And I will never again have listen to homeless people bitch at themselves while I sip that morning coffee.
+And I will never again have to listen to homeless people bitch at themselves while I sip that morning coffee.

 Bend is a small town.

-In comparison, Venice is roughly 3-square miles with about the same population AND it’s suffocated on three sides by the city of angels (population 3.8 million).
-If I want to have dinner with my friends who live deep in West Hollywood, I will spend about an hour and a half in my car to travel about 14 miles.
+In comparison, Venice is roughly 3 square miles with about the same population AND it’s suffocated on three sides by the city of angels (population 3.8 million).
+If I want to have dinner with my friends, who live deep in West Hollywood, I will spend about an hour and a half in my car to travel about 14 miles.
 If I’m going to spend that much time behind the wheel, I want to actually go somewhere.